melezhik/swat/examples/google/README.md

-- this is example of using swat tests for google search
+- this is example of using swat tests for google.com
 - usage: swat examples/google/ google.com